 Where can I buy soy curls?

-In-person availability is rather limited as soy curls are a trademarked product only produced by one company here in the United States.
-We’ve seen them in some mainstream grocery stores and in a few specialty/boutique vegan stores (if you’re in South Philly, check out V Marks the Shop!), but most often we order soy curls in bulk from Amazon.
+The soy curls in-person availability is rather limited.
+This is because soy curls are a trademarked product only produced by one company here in the United States.
+We’ve seen them in some mainstream grocery stores and in a few specialty/boutique health food stores (if you’re in South Philly, check out the local health food store V Marks the Shop!).
+Most often we order soy curls in bulk from Amazon.

 How to Use Soy Curls

 Remember, you’ll need to add flavor to the soy curls too because they come as a completely blank canvas.
-We always start with hot water mixed with our homemade vegan bouillon powder and highly recommend this method!
+We always start by making a vegan chicken broth using hot water mixed with our homemade vegan bouillon powder.
+I highly recommend this method to make soy curls taste like chicken!
+Regular veggie broth just won’t do!

 Soy Curls Recipes